FlashCrafter Logo

 Service reminder automation is built in.
 Set up sequences for oil changes every 5,000 miles, tire rotations every 7,500 miles, coolant flushes, and seasonal checkups.
 The system tracks customer vehicle data and sends reminders at the right intervals via email and text, keeping your bays full with returning customers.

-At $199/month with no per-user fees, FlashCrafter costs a fraction of what you would pay for an agency while giving you complete control.
+At quality-focused growth plan with no per-user fees, FlashCrafter costs a fraction of what you would pay for an agency while giving you complete control.
 Your service advisors, technicians, and front desk staff can all access the system without per-seat charges.
 You own your website and can export your customer data anytime.

 Shop-Ware: Shop Management with Marketing Features